juniorsundarCasual/TGT/vault/volume-3.chapter-215.md

 id: p2ssr345vvyhjznnsyfr5u6
 title: Chapter 215 - (Interlude) Conversation between Multidimensional Beings (Part Two)
 desc: ''
-updated: 1659267766680
+updated: 1659337627805
 created: 1659189701926
 ---

 [Why did you select this human- this...
 Guy?]

 (To provide a proper explanation, I will start from the very beginning when you hinted at the trouble you were facing with this world having reached a state of stagnation.
 Of course, this was after we learned of the invasion and assimilation taking place in your previous world,) Mast replied.
 (Thanks to the privilege you provided Moni and I, it was easy for me to grasp the crux of the issue.
 In your attempt to fuel development by creating the transient particle called mana, you forgot to place a hard upper limit on how powerful a mortal can become by harnessing its powers.
 You see, a mortal with a strong control of mana and with the ability to manifest its true potential becomes inherently detached from his base species.
-By referring to your previous world, which is a lot closer to my own, even though certain mortals had greater power in terms of tangible and intangible assets, they were still relateable to their base species.
+By referring to your previous world, which is a lot closer to my own, even though certain mortals had greater power in terms of tangible and intangible assets, they were still relatable to their base species.
 There was still some incentive motivating them to assist those they considered beneath them.
 This connection is lacking in your current world.)

 [I can see that now.]